We all know parsley.

 The revelation came from an unlikely source.

-You see, mum is one of those people who goes with the flow of her own emotions without any thought process or planning guiding her.
-One day she’d want to sell her home for example, and the next she’ll discover new love for it and would get all enthusiastic about working on its garden.
+You see, Mum is one of those people who goes with the flow of her own emotions without planning.
+One day she’d want to sell her home for example, and the next she’ll discover a new love for it and would get all enthusiastic about working on its garden.
 She lives in the moment with only her emotions guiding her.
-Of course, her emotions aren’t an accurate compass as she’s formed some of them out of misunderstandings, as we all do.
+Feelings aren’t always an accurate compass.
+I found that Mum experienced negativity out of misunderstandings, as we all do.

-Inevitably, I remind mum of my dad.
+Inevitably, I remind Mum of my dad.
 Whereas I like to think I can enjoy the present moment without worrying too much of the future, this is not always the case.
-I don’t neglect planning to have some control of my present so that I’m not swept up in other people’s plans.
-I sometimes obsess about the future (and what a dark place it’s likely to be!) which is something I inherited from dad’s side of the family.
+I plan hard to get control of my present.
+One of my biggest fears is getting swept up in other people’s plans.
+I sometimes obsess about the future (and what a dark place it’s likely to be!).

-Because I get obsessive about getting certain things done in my day-to-day life, to tick off items in my to-do list, I often expect others to operate in the same way.
+Because I get obsessive about getting things done, to tick off items in my to-do list, I often expect others to operate in the same way.
 They don’t.
 Mum certainly doesn’t.

 She’s happy to just be.

 She can sit in the garden for hours or at home minding the children, whereas I feel the pull of my to-do list to get going and finish some tasks.
 She’s completely free of that obsession.

 This is not to say she’s a spiritual guru or someone who’s mastered being in the moment without getting stuck in thought patterns which break off her connection with others.
 She broke off connection with me numerous times and all because of this one thing…